Martin Higgins Conceptual Anarchist

 Picture

-Thrity years after Polanski’s directorial debut with Knife In The Water – a maritime paranoia classic – he was back on the high seas with a cast of more seriously damaged characters and a bigger boat.
+Thirty years after Polanski’s directorial debut with Knife In The Water – a maritime paranoia classic – he was back on the high seas with a cast of more seriously damaged characters and a bigger boat.
 Keep your eye on that ocean liner from the opening shots.
 Like his ‘86 Pirates – the film that all but destroyed the Buccaneer Genre – the boat is the only element in the film that is believable.

 Given this impossible storyline breadth, the cast is a superbly improbable mix who work seamlessly, albeit at cross-purposes, artistically.

-Peter Coyote, the scenery-chewing, writer wannabee, plays Oscar, a scenery-chewing writer wannabee with aspirations of being the next Parisian ex-pat to write novels that will someday wind up on High School reading lists.
+Peter Coyote, the scenery-chewing writer wannabee, plays Oscar, a scenery-chewing writer wannabee with aspirations of being the next Parisian ex-pat to write novels that will someday wind up on High School reading lists.
 Hoo-boy… somebody swallowed the bongwater!

 Emmanuel Seigner (Polanski’s real-world, ex, er… wife?) is MiMi, a dimwit dancer who trades her disco-diva dreams for a place at Oscar’s feet, alternately listening to his pretentious prose and exploring equally ostentatious sex, fetishism, and debauchery with him.
-Although Emmie is an amazing looker, the hoofer angle is laughable.
+Although Emmie is a fantastic looker, the hoofer angle is laughable.
 During one “Danse d’erotique” for Oscar, she prances around in a filmy poof, does some half-assed erotic stretching exercises on the wood floor, tosses her hair around like a mop, lurches up and shoves her knish in his face.
 Coyote stares at it as if he is trying to locate a worthy hidey-hole to tuck a couple of Benjamins.

 Oscar: What happened to your dance classes?